aitormaa/cyclewater/README.md

 - All water points (fountains, taps, springs, shops) along the route
 - **Dry zone alerts** — stretches with no water beyond your threshold (default 30km, adjustable)
 - Download an **enriched GPX** with water points as waypoints — loads directly on Garmin, Wahoo, Hammerhead
+- Download a **CSV / Excel** file with all water points for planning and sharing

 ### 🗺️ Plan Route
 Build a new route directly on the map: